Sustainability Appraisal incorporating Strategic Environmental Assessment

 The Public Equality Duty requires the Authority to have due regard to the need to eliminate discrimination, promote equality of opportunity and foster good relations between different communities.
 This means that, in the formative stages of our policies, procedure, practice or guidelines, the Authority needs to take into account what impact its decisions will have on people who are protected under the Equality Act 2010 (people who share a protected characteristic of age, sex, race, disability, sexual orientation, gender reassignment, pregnancy and maternity, and religion or belief).

-Habitats Regulations Assessment: In April 2018, prior to publication of the Deposit Local Development Plan, the Court of Justice of the European Union handed down their judgment in the case of ‘People Over Wind’.
-This judgment had a profound effect on the methodology that had been widely accepted (and universally adopted by key statutory bodies in England and Wales).
+Habitats Regulations Assessment: In April 2018, prior to publication of the Deposit Local Development Plan, the Court of Justice of the European Union handed down their judgement in the case of ‘People Over Wind’.
+This judgement had a profound effect on the methodology that had been widely accepted (and universally adopted by key statutory bodies in England and Wales).

 Prior to the ruling it had been established practice that competent authorities should take account of mitigation measures which had been incorporated into a plan or project when deciding whether it would have a likely significant effect.
 The court has now ruled that this is incorrect and that it is not appropriate, at the screening stage, to take account of measures intended to avoid or reduce harmful effects on a European site.
 As at September 2018 this Habitats Regulations Assessment record was updated to take account of this ruling.
 No change to the final recommendations was made and there are consequently no changes needed to the Deposit Local Development Plan.